everydayrails/everyday-rails/about.markdown

 ---
 layout: default
 title: About Everyday Rails
-excerpt: "A blog about using the Ruby on Rails web application framework to get stuff done as a web developer.
-New content every week or so."
+excerpt: "A blog about writing software, usually using Ruby on Rails, but often not."
 ---

-_Everyday Rails_ is about using the Ruby on Rails web application framework to get stuff done as a web developer.
-It's about finding the best plugins, gems, and practices to get the most from Rails and help you get your apps to production.
+_Everyday Rails_ is about getting stuff done as a software developer.
+It's usually about using Ruby on Rails, but often times, it's not.
+It's about finding the best tools, libraries, and practices to help you get your apps to production.
+I try to write here at least once or twice a month, but don't hold me to that.

 ## Some background